LearnOnDemandSystems/docs/tms/home.md

 ## Courseware Marketplace Customer

-If you purchased Learn on Demand Systems labs through the Arvato Courseware Marketplace, review the following topics/processes to access and manage your orders:
+If you purchased Learn on Demand Systems labs through the Arvato Courseware Marketplace, read the [Getting Started](./arvato-marketplace/fulfilling-marketplace-order/getting-started.md) article first, then review the following topics/processes to access and manage your orders:
 - [Fulfilling Your Lab Order](#fulfilling-your-lab-order)
 - [Managing Your Users](#managing-your-users)
 - [FAQs for Courseware Marketplace Orders](#faqs-for-courseware-marketplace-orders)